-The Interfaith Legal Advisers Network (ILAN) was established by Cardiff Law School’s Centre of Law and Religion in December 2007 with the aim of ‘providing members with a greater understanding of their respective religious legal systems and the common legal issues they face’.
+The Interfaith Legal Advisers Network (ILAN) was established by Cardiff Law School’s Centre for Law and Religion in December 2007 with the aim of ‘providing members with a greater understanding of their respective religious legal systems and the common legal issues they face’.
 Papers from the meetings of the Network can be found on the site, together with a list of electronic links to laws and regulations of religious groups.

 This is a blog which is intended as ‘a forum for…. academically-rigorous exploration of the interactions between law and religion’.
 The main contributors are Frank Cranmer, Secretary of the Churches Legislation Advisory Service and parliamentary and synod editor of the Ecclesiastical Law Journal, and David Pocklington, contributor to Environmental Law and Management.
 Includes links to related blogs and websites under Blogroll.